 moveSprite (imageNumber, newCellId, xFraction, yFraction) moveSpriteND (ditto) |

 Move an existing sprite.
 The first parameter is a value returned by drawSprite.
 The cellId specifies where to move the sprite to.
 The optional fraction parameters cause the image to be drawn off-grid by the specified percentage of cell size.
 If xFraction is 50 the left edge of the image is positioned 50% of the way across the specified cell. yFraction moves downwards.
-The fraction parameters are not restricted to the range 0..100. |
+The fraction parameters are not restricted to the range 0..100.
+Fractional positioning can also be specified in an XYZ parameter for the newCellId. |

 setOffset (cellIdNum, x, y) setOffsetND (ditto) |